Last updated on July 6th, 2019 at 12:17 am

 I find that most salads that involve mayonnaise always put so much in there, where it really doesn’t need to have that much.
 I found that few tablespoon of mayonnaise was just enough for this Broccoli and Cauliflower salad along with a few simple spices.
 I used some of my homemade Paleo Mayonnaise.
 Oregano, salt and pepper go a long way when it comes to low carb dressings.
 Mix the mayo with those three spices and you’re set for a variety of salads!

 A traditional Amish Broccoli and Cauliflower salad usually uses bacon, but I had some shrimp on hand that I need to use so that’s what I used!
+I cooked these shrimp in the frying pan, but if you have an air fryer, you can totally try making some air fryer shrimp.
 The salad doesn’t take any time at all to make and is pretty low-carb and low-calorie.
 I found that it was enough for 4 side servings or 2 full meal servings depending on what you feel like eating.

 Some Broccoli and Cauliflower Recipe Ideas